 From our own experience, we’ve seen an increase in the number of our students receiving wait-list letters.
 So, this comes as no surprise.
 In 2017, the number of colleges using a wait list fell at 40 percent; 25 percent of those students ultimately gained admission.
 With this in mind, Empowerly developed strategies for their students who are on the wait list, to improve their chances of acceptance.

 Admission Offices identify grades, high school curriculum, and test scores as “top factors for first-time freshmen.”

 Grades, the classes you take and your standardized testing scores are the most important components of your college application.
 These weigh more heavily than other factors like the short answer essay, extracurricular activities or your teacher recommendation letters.

 “Top Factor” for international students is English proficiency exam scores.

 The most important factor for international applicants is the TOEFL or equivalent English proficiency exams.

-With regards to school counselling, the report paints a bit of a dim picture.
+With regards to school counseling, the report paints a bit of a dim picture.
 If you had anticipated your school counselor could dedicate time to guide you through the college admission process, you’ll be disappointed to hear that its a struggle for many counselors, given the large number of students they are responsible for.

 Each public school counselor (including elementary and secondary) was responsible for 470 students, on average in 2017-18.
 When we first reported this back in 2015-6, this number was lower at 1:350.

-- Time spent on postsecondary counseling is low
+Time spent on post-secondary counseling is low.

 On average, public school counselors spent 21 percent of their time on postsecondary counseling in 2017–18 (approximately 8.5 hours a week), while their private school counterparts focused more time, 47 percent or 19 hours a week, on college counseling.